muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 All Computations
 *********************************

-* Computations for the different values reported by edX Insights, and by the Instructor Dashboard, take place at different times.
+* Computations for the different metrics reported by edX Insights take place at different times.
+In addition, computations for reports and metrics that are available from the Instructor Dashboard of a course, take place on a different schedule.
 As a result, differences can occur.

+..
+Jennifer asks for an x-ref to more information.
+Pending some work with Victor to figure out the update schedule for Insights.

 * All users who are enrolled in a course are included in the computations.
   This means that in addition to students, all staff members and beta testers